fixdauto/tap-monday/README.md

       kind: integer
       value: 200
       label: Maximum number of items to return per page/query
       description: Maximum number of items to return per page/query.
-Item queries are limited to 1 per minute.
-200-250 limit seems to be good, with that value child stream for column_values queries takes a little over 1 minute between items queries.
+Item queries are limited to 1 per 2 minutes.
+    - name: column_value_limit
+      kind: integer
+      value: 200
+      label: Maximum number of items to return per page/query in column value query
+      description: Column values is a child object of items.
+So this value limits number of items per page while query is going to return all the column values for the items.
+It works fine with the same value as item_limit.
     select:
     - boards.*
     - items.*